Modern Languages (French and Spanish) BA (Hons) – 2018 entry

-Surrey is one of the UK's leading universities for Modern Languages, with our programmes ranked top five by the Guardian University Guide 2018 , the Complete University Guide 2018 and The Times and Sunday Times Good University Guide 2018 for French.
+We’re one of the UK's leading universities for modern languages, with our programmes ranked 3rd by the Guardian University Guide 2019.
+We are also ranked in the top ten by the Complete University Guide 2019 and The Times and The Sunday Times Good University Guide 2018 for French.

 Our flexible Modern Languages programme focuses on training world-class language experts.
 You will study both French and German to a high level, gain near-native fluency in both languages and develop your understanding of how languages work, with the opportunity to focus more on one language in the final year.

 What you will study

 This programme will improve your practical language skills and allow you to acquire a strong understanding of how languages work.

 You will have the opportunity to study translation modules, gaining an insight into various aspects of the translation profession, including subtitling and interpreting.
 You will also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.